DUNE/p3s/README.md

 # ProtoDUNE Prompt Processing System (p3s)
+## About this document
+This document is available on the p3s page on GitHub as README.md, and it also exists as USERMANUAL.pdf in the *documents* directory to make its meaning clear.
+It's purpose it to guide beginning and prospective users in installing and trying out p3s, which is currently under development.
+Pardon the dust.

+## Software dependencies
+The following needs to be installed on the system(s) where you plan to run p3s:

+* Python3.5

+* Django 1.10+

+* django-tables2

+* RDBMS (TBD but most likely PostgreSQL; sqlite used for development puprposes only)

+* Apache 2.4

+* NetworkX (some versions may present compatibility issues)

 ## Installation
 ### Getting the software.
 At the time of writing, the simplest way to get the code